adeel-shahzad/lm-evaluation-harness_turkish/README.md

-# Language Model Evaluation Harness
+# Language Model Evaluation Harness Turkish

+This Fork is used to adapt the LM-Evaluation Harness to turkish benchmarks.
+The tests included are (Hellaswag, Truthful_qa, GSM8K, Winogrande, ARC, MMLU)
+More details about how to use the Turkish tests exists in the Basic Usage section.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10256836.svg)](https://doi.org/10.5281/zenodo.10256836)